surajhacx/HelakuruV.1.1-DLLHijack/README.md

 **DLL Hijacking Vulnerability in Helakuru Desktop**
+---

 **Summary**

 The Helakuru Desktop version operates on both 64-bit and 32-bit architectures.
 During testing, it was identified that the program attempts to load wow64log.dll, which is missing from the application.
 This results in a "Name not found" error, exposing the program to a DLL Hijacking vulnerability.
-By crafting a malicious wow64log.dll, arbitrary code execution can be achieved (demonstrated by a simple calculator popup upon loading the DLL into the Helakuru Desktop program).
+By crafting a malicious wow64log.dll, arbitrary code execution can be achieved.

 **Affected Version**